South Asian Art

 - critical approaches to the art history and historiography of South Asia.

-Our students enjoy access to the resources of the Royal Ontario Museum, with its excellent South Asian photography collection, and the University of Toronto Libraries – one of the top three university library systems in North America – whose extensive holdings include publications in Hindi and other regional languages as well as archival materials at the Thomas Fisher Rare Book Library and audio-visual media at the Media Commons.
-Many other academic centres, museums and arts organizations in and around Toronto also showcase South Asian art and culture, including the University of Toronto Mississauga’s Centre for South Asian Civilizations, the Tamil Worlds Initiative at the University of Toronto Scarborough, the Aga Khan Museum, and the South Asian Visual Arts Centre (SAVAC).
+Our students enjoy access to the resources of the Royal Ontario Museum (ROM), with its excellent South Asian photography collection, and the University of Toronto Libraries—one of the top three university library systems in North America—whose extensive holdings include publications in Hindi and other regional languages as well as archival materials at the Thomas Fisher Rare Book Library and audio-visual media at the Media Commons.
+Many other academic centres, museums, and arts organizations in and around Toronto also showcase South Asian art and culture, including the University of Toronto Mississauga’s Centre for South Asian Civilizations, the Tamil Worlds Initiative at the University of Toronto Scarborough, the Aga Khan Museum, and the South Asian Visual Arts Centre (SAVAC).

-Please visit our graduate program website for information about admission procedures, entry requirements and funding.
-For any further queries about admissions please email Gaby Sparks (Graduate Assistant, Department of Art).
+Please visit our graduate program page for information about admission procedures, entry requirements and funding.
+For any further queries about admissions please email the graduate assistant, Gaby Sparks (firstname.lastname@example.org).
 To discuss the possibilities for PhD supervision on a specific topic area please email our South Asia faculty members (below).